 - Festive napkins

-Our wine tasting consisted of 4 Mirassou Wine varietals: Chardonnay, Pinot Noir, Sunset Red (now called Red Blend), and Moscato.
+In this case, our wine tasting consisted of 4 Mirassou Wine varietals:

-These sections helped me, but I still felt like I wanted to make the pairings as simple as possible so that the attention would be more on the wine and not on the food.
+Although these sections helped me, I still felt like I wanted to make the pairings as simple as possible so that the attention would be more on the wine and not on the food.

-- For the Chardonnay we served seasoned shrimp (we bought a platter already made up from Wegmans) with warmed alfredo sauce (also bought from Wegmans).
+- Chardonnay: Seasoned shrimp (we bought a platter already made up from Wegmans) with warmed alfredo sauce (also bought from Wegmans).

-- For the Pinot Noir we served small pieces of toasted bread with a slice of brie cheese and toasted walnuts on top.
+- Pinot Noir: Small pieces of toasted bread with a slice of brie cheese and toasted walnuts on top.

-- For the Sunset Red (now called Red Blend), we served a cracker with a slice of gouda cheese on top.
+- Sunset Red (now called Red Blend): Crackers with sliced of gouda cheese on top.

-- For the Moscato, we served a bite of cheesecake with fresh sliced strawberries on top.
+- Moscato: Bites of cheesecake with fresh sliced strawberries on top.